mseg-dataset/mseg-semantic/README.md

   <img src="https://user-images.githubusercontent.com/62491525/83896026-8710b580-a721-11ea-86d2-a0fff9c6e26e.gif" height="250">
 </p>

 This repo is the second of 4 repos that introduce our work.
-It provides utilities to train semantic segmentation models, using a HRNet-W48 or PSPNet backbone, sufficient to train a winning entry on the [WildDash](https://wilddash.cc/benchmark/summary_tbl?hc=semantic_rob) benchmark).
+It provides utilities to train semantic segmentation models, using a HRNet-W48 or PSPNet backbone, sufficient to train a winning entry on the [WildDash](https://wilddash.cc/benchmark/summary_tbl?hc=semantic_rob) benchmark.

 - [` mseg-api`](https://github.com/mseg-dataset/mseg-api): utilities to download the MSeg dataset, prepare the data on disk in a unified taxonomy, on-the-fly mapping to a unified taxonomy during training.